It’s black and white – Orcas can’t wait!

 In the Southern Strait of Georgia, there is a unique population of killer whales called the southern residents.
 They are endangered.
 There are 78 individuals left.
 Action needs to be taken to save this species yet far too little is happening.
 Simply put, orcas can’t wait any longer.

-In the coming months, we will be turning to you for help in calling for immediate action to protect southern resident orcas and the waters they call home.
 Join other Canadians & Americans in a transboundary collaborative effort as we raise the temperature on the need for immediate action to protect and recover the iconic southern resident orca population.

 Here’s are some ways to learn more and get involved